Skip to main content

 The top 10 accepted flex category (left) shows that there were higher incomes in the households present in the 10 CMZs that provided the 10 highest amounts of flexibility.
 In contrast, households in CMZs where less than 1% of the tendered flexibility was procured is skewed towards lower incomes.

 Flexibility provision was driven by technologies such as electric vehicle (EV) chargers and air source heat pumps.
 However, households in low-income areas and rural regions are much less likely to deliver flexibility to DSO markets.
 This is despite their potential to contribute.
 The research therefore confirmed that comfortably off households in wealthier areas are more likely to benefit from financial incentives linked to flexibility.
-And that more targeted support is needed to support low income households engage with flexibility markets and deliver flexibility where it is needed within the low voltage network.
+And that more targeted support is needed to support low-income households engage with flexibility markets and deliver flexibility where it is needed within the low voltage network.

 Access to Flexibility is our report which explores the accessibility of domestic flexibility services within the region covered by National Grid Electricity Distribution.